Get ready for a vibrant spring garden! Learn why fall is the perfect time to plant wildflowers and flower seeds for a blooming display.

 A supply of emergency seeds can be a critical positive factor in any disaster preparedness plan.
 It is perhaps best to look at any seed supply as part of a “Life Assurance Plan” where the basic needs of your family are supplied without needing to run out and buy something (or everything) when an emergency happens.
 A Seed Assurance Plan, as part of life assurance, means investing in seed, growing knowledge and experience instead of waiting for the disaster to strike and hoping that the seed will grow into enough food to feed you.

-Hope is not a plan when it comes to providing for your family, especially in a disaster or emergency.
-You don’t hope to find the job, business or career that will help feed, clothe and house your family in daily life.
-You make a plan, get education and experience, take risks and actions that move you in the direction that you want and need to go.
+Hope is not a plan for providing for your family, especially in a disaster or emergency.
+You don’t hope to find a job, business, or career that will help feed, clothe, and house your family in daily life.
+You plan, get education and experience, and take risks and actions that move you in the direction you want and need to go.
 The exact same thing applies to your seed supply!

 One thing that we do hope is that this article has given you food for thought in how a good supply of heirloom seeds, along with common sense forethought, can help get you through any unforeseen emergency or disaster.
 Obviously, this is an introduction to some concepts that aren’t being talked about nearly enough.
 This is a complex topic with many branches, offshoots and directions to go that really can’t be introduced here.
 The next steps are up to you, but aren’t difficult.
 Get started today and start small.
 Read more, get more education, become more informed and start your garden, even if it is just a couple of 5 gallon buckets on the patio or back deck.
 Find what interests you and pursue that angle or direction.